rehierl/html-outliner-spec/issue-associations-summary.md

 applies to **any node (element and non-element nodes alike)**.

 Note that there are no explicit "associate" statements when entering heading elements.
-This step must therefore also be used to associate these elements.
+This step must therefore also be used to associate heading elements.

 If the relationship merely consists of a `Node.parentSection` property, then it does not matter if nodes are associated with sections **when exiting** them.
 If however, a `Node.innerNodes` list property is defined, things turn out to become unnecessarily complicated ...

-One aspect is that this adds inconsistency to the algorithm as some nodes (sectioning elements) are associated when entering them and others (any other node) when exiting them.
+One aspect is that it raises the question why some nodes (sectioning elements) are associated when entering them and others (any other node) when exiting them.

-Note also, that child nodes will be exited before their parent nodes are exited.
+So far, I don't see a reason why it would be necessary. **TODO**

+Note that child nodes will be exited before their parent nodes are.
 If, for example, a heading element is the first node of a section, then its inner text node will be the first node in the section's `innerNodes` list.
-In short, the very first node associated with a section has no guaranteed characteristic with regards to its section.
+In short: The very first node associated with a section has no guaranteed characteristic with regards to its section.

 As a result, the first node's `nextSibling` property can not be used to get to the section's next inner top-level node (understand "top-level" to express "has no parent node within the same section").
-If the `nextSibling` property could be used, then the `innerNodes` list could even be reduced to a single `Node Section.firstInnerNode` property and thus could be used to reduce the result's memory usage.
+If the `nextSibling` property could be used, then the `innerNodes` list could even be reduced to a single `Node Section.firstInnerNode` property and thus could be used to reduce the memory use of the algorithm's result.

 In addition to that, and if browsers would support jumping to a non-element node, that same property could be used to forward a user to the beginning of a section.